 It’s tough slog, for sure.
 But our failure to read the fine print—because we can’t or we won’t—may point to bigger problems, such as low levels of financial literacy.

 And it’s not just a problem affecting us regular consumers.
-Earlier this month, Kathy Kraninger, director of the Consumer Financial Protection Bureau, was asked to calculate the annual percentage rate on a hypothetical loan during a congressional hearing, and was unable to do it.
+Earlier this month, Kathy Kraninger, director of the Consumer Financial Protection Bureau, was asked to calculate the annual percentage rate on a hypothetical loan during a congressional hearing, .

 Obviously, calculating an APR is different from reading through a pamphlet of terms and conditions.
 But the complexity may lead to complacency for many Americans.
 Credit card users, for example, may find themselves in trouble if they don’t properly understand their effective interest rate, or promotional conditions on the card that expire after a predetermined period of time.